zer0cache/matic-docs/docs/integrate/quickstart.md

 ## Deploy smart contracts

-* Deploy your Contracts on Matic Network
+* Deploy your Contracts on Polygon
     - [Using Remix](/docs/develop/remix)
     - [Using Truffle](/docs/develop/truffle)
 * Configure the Web3 RPC-URL to https://rpc-mumbai.matic.today, *Everything else remains the same*